Overview

 Importers should abide by the following conditions and documents:

-- Issue a General Power of Attorney to the Customs clearance representative
+Issue a General Power of Attorney to the Customs clearance representative

-- Provide GOEIC with an original Safety Data Sheet
+Provide GOEIC with an original Safety Data Sheet

-- Provide GOEIC with a Ratification letter stamped by the bank, confirming the non-disposition of the consignment until a final analysis report is issued (which permits the shipment to be released under reservation)
+Provide GOEIC with a Ratification letter stamped by the bank, confirming the non-disposition of the consignment until a final analysis report is issued (which permits the shipment to be released under reservation)

 Accreditation

 Presidential Decree 312 of 1996 established the Egyptian Accreditation Council (EGAC), a governmental organization, as the sole national body for the assessment and accreditation of conformity assessment bodies that perform testing/calibration (laboratories), and inspection and certification of products and systems as well as personnel.
-EGAC is headed by the Minister of Trade and Industry and governed by a board of 14 members, representing all stakeholders and concerned bodies.
+EGAC is headed by the Minister of Foreign Trade and Investment and governed by a board of 14 members, representing all stakeholders and concerned bodies.

 Publication of Technical Regulations